Herb Lubalin: Page design

 Avant Garde (14 issues, January 1968 to summer 1971) also provided Lubalin with a large format of wide typographic experimentation; the page format was an almost square 11.25 by 10.75 inches bound in a cardboard cover, a physical quality that, coupled with Lubalin’s layouts, caught the attention of many in the New York design scene.
 Ginzburg, who held some experience as a photographer, gave Lubalin total control over the magazine’s look: “Herb brought a graphic impact.
 I never tried to overrule him, and almost never disagreed with him.”
 Other issues included a portfolio of Picasso's oft-neglected erotic engravings, which Lubalin willingly combined with his own aesthetic, printing them in a variety of colors, in reverse, or on disconcerting backgrounds.
 Unfortunately, Avant Garde again caught the eye of censors after an issue featuring an alphabet spelled out by nude models; Ralph Ginzburg was sent to prison, and publication ceased with a still-growing circulation of 250,000.

+ITC Avant Garde

+In 1970, ITC Avant Garde Gothic was released as part of ITC's first typeface release with ITC Souvenir.
+The font was created by Lubalin and Tom Carnase based on their wordmark for the Avant Garde magazine.
+Condensed styles were drawn by Ed Benguiat in 1974.

 U&lc Magazine

-Lubalin spent the last ten years of his life working on a variety of projects, playing a pivotal role in the International Typeface Corporation and its typographic journal U&lc (short for Upper and lower case).
+Lubalin spent the last ten years of his life working on a variety of projects, playing a key role in the International Typeface Corporation and its typographic journal U&lc (short for Upper and lower case).
 Steven Heller argues that U&lc was the first Emigre, or at least the template for its later successes, for this very combination of promotion and revolutionary change in type design.
 Heller further notes, “In U&lc, he tested just how far smashed and expressive lettering might be taken.
 Under Lubalin’s tutelage, eclectic typography was firmly entrenched.”
 Lubalin enjoyed the freedom his magazine provided him; he was quoted as saying “Right now, I have what every designer wants and few have the good fortune to achieve.
 I’m my own client.
 Nobody tells me what to do.”